eth4n22/tp/docs/DeveloperGuide.md

    -  The `Library` class in LeBook handles the job of managing all book-related operations.
-It contains a `BookManager` called catalogueManager, a `ShelvesManager` to manage the books on shelves, as well as a `UndoManager` to faciliate undoing of past user interactions.
+It contains a `BookManager` called catalogueManager, a `ShelvesManager` to manage the books on shelves, as well as a `UndoManager` to facilitate undoing of past user interactions.
    - Whenever a book-operation comes e.g `add`, both the global catalogue of books as well as the shelves will be modified.
      (In this case, the book is added to the global catalogue and the relevant shelf based on its `Genre`)